TikhonJelvis/website/drafts/Generating Mazes with Inductive Graphs/index.md

   where go [] _                                 = return []
         go _ g | Graph.isEmpty g                = return []
-        go ((p, n):ns) (match n -> (Just c, g)) = do edges <- shuffle $$ map (n,) (suc' c) liftM ((p, n) :) $$ go (edges ++ ns) g go (_:ns) g                             = go ns g
+        go ((p, n):ns) (match n -> (Just c, g)) = do edges <- shuffle $$ map (n,) (neighbors' c) liftM ((p, n) :) $$ go (edges ++ ns) g go (_:ns) g                             = go ns g
 ```

-The differences are largely simple and very type-directed: you have to add some calls to `return` and `liftM`, but you get some nice type errors that tell you *where* you need them.
-The only other change is using `shuffle`, which is straightforward with do-notation.
+The differences are largely simple and very type-directed: you have to add some calls to `return` and `liftM`, but you get some nice type errors that tell you *where* to add them.
+The only other change is using `shuffle` which is straightforward with do-notation.

 For something that's supposed to be awkward in functional programming, I think the code is actually pretty neat and easy to follow!